 The combat management system simplifies the process of engaging a variety of threats.
-It identifies and tracks the threat using tracking radar.
-The system calculates the distance between the target and the launcher, and then determines if the identified target is a friend or a foe.
-The target information is, then, transmitted to the mobile launcher.
+It identifies and tracks the threat using a tracking radar.
+The system calculates the distance between the target and the launcher and then determines if the identified target is a friend or a foe.
+The target information is then transmitted to the mobile launcher.

 The weapon is 4.5m-long, weighs approximately 276kg, and is equipped with canards and fins for control and manoeuvrability.

-The MRSAM missile is equipped with an advanced active radar radio frequency (RF) seeker, advanced rotating phased array radar and a bidirectional data link.
+MRSAM missile is equipped with an advanced active radar radio frequency (RF) seeker, advanced rotating phased array radar, and a bidirectional data link.
 The RF seeker, located in the front section of the missile, is used to detect moving targets in all weather conditions.

 The phased array radar provides a high-quality air situation picture, while the bidirectional data link is used for relaying midcourse guidance and target information to the missile.